A new medical examiner system is being rolled-out across England and Wales to provide greater scrutiny of deaths.

 To support medical examiners to ensure there is consistency in the implementation of medical examiner offices, we have produced good practice guidelines setting out how the National Medical Examiner expects medical examiner offices to operate during the current non-statutory phase of the programme.
 The document sets out good practice from the National Medical Examiner, and learning from pilot sites and early adopters.

 For approximately 3,000 deaths, one whole time equivalent medical examiner (from a pool of varying specialities on a rota) and three whole time equivalent medical examiner officers will provide adequate cover and should be used as a guide to reasonable costs.
-It will be recommended that organisations with significantly lower numbers of deaths work with another medical examiner office rather that setting up their own system.
+During the non-statutory phase, the National Medical Examiner’s office agrees a funding envelope with each medical examiner office each year.

 Each NHS region has regional medical examiner and a regional medical examiner officer to support medical examiner offices.
 Regional medical examiners oversee the provision of services and provide an independent line of advice and accountability for medical examiners at trusts in their region.